 Responsible Gambling

 The United Kingdom Gambling Commission is the regulatory body responsible for all gaming activities in the UK.
 This includes remote companies catering to British players.
 All casinos operating in the UK market must have a valid license from the UKGC, which comes with many rules and regulations to follow.
-All these regulations are set in place to protect players’ interest and ensure responsible gambling.
+All these regulations are set in place to protect players’ interests and ensure responsible gambling.

 As a player at an online casino, it is important to always play responsibly.
 This includes following a set budget when playing and never playing while under the influence of alcohol or drugs.
-All online casinos for the UK market also have helping tools available for those who need help.
+All online casinos for the UK market also have help tools available for those who need help.
 This includes spending limits and self-exclusion.
 Contact your online casino for more information!

 Robert is the Editor in Chief at Kabono.com.
 He has been working with online casinos for more than 10 years and has tested hundreds of different operators.
 Robert believes that gambling can and should be a fun activity, and is a strong promoter of responsible gambling.
 Read more about Robert Cohen.